SamanthaBooth81/clay_and_fire/README.md

 - [GDPR Privacy Policy Generator](https://www.privacypolicygenerator.info/) was used to generate the Privacy Policy that was added to the footer.

-- [Scottish Coder Tutorial](https://www.youtube.com/watch?v=1DcySa35fXw), was used to help with creating a working contact form view.
+- [Scottish Coder YouTube Tutorial](https://www.youtube.com/watch?v=1DcySa35fXw) was used to help with creating a working contact form view.

 ### Styling
 - [Unsplash - Landing Image](https://unsplash.com/photos/uRuF9ABj0NY)